 It is also worth pointing out again the importance of only choosing the attractions you really want to do.
 Not just chasing value doing things because they are high value.
 That is a real false economy.

 There is also the issue that in Vegas almost everything can be had for a discount.
 Shopping around and getting the best offers means you rarely have to pay the “gate” price.
 So the Savings in the examples are probably exaggerated.
 However, the Las Vegas Explorer Pass does guarantee large savings with very little effort and shopping around.
 To achieve this level of saving would require considerable effort in shopping around.

-Overall We feel that if the attractions that take your fancy are all the higher $ value items then the card offers excellent value without any of the hassles of having to shop around for individual discounted attractions and having to carry multiple tickets etc…
+Overall, we feel that if the attractions that take your fancy are all the higher $ value items, $25 and over, then the card offers excellent value without any of the hassles of having to shop around for individual discounted attractions and having to carry multiple tickets, etc…